se-edu/se-book/architecture/architectureDiagrams/drawing/text.md

 <tip-box>

-:package:Consider the two architecture diagrams of the same software given below.
+{{ icon_example }}Consider the two architecture diagrams of the same software given below.
 Because `Diagram 2` uses double headed arrows, the important fact that GUI has a bi-directional dependency with the Logic component is no longer captured.

 <img src="{{baseUrl}}/architecture/architectureDiagrams/drawing/images/tip.png" height="190" />
 <p/>